EmbodyTheLogos/distracted_driver_classification/README.md

    	-mod_9 is actually mod_7 in the paper
     -mod_10 is actually mod_6 in the paper

+### If you want to skip steps 1, you can download the preprocessed dataset files here: https://drive.google.com/drive/folders/10W37JG4QXYmeLFq6sfZXJ3iCuB4Ybk_o?usp=sharing

 ### 1. Prepare the dataset:

 	-First, download the dataset from https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data.
 We will only use the "train" folder since it has labels.